The primary mandate of the Alberta Veterinary Medical Association (ABVMA) is to ensure that the public is receiving quality veterinary service.

 For information on your animals or a career in veterinary medicine, visit Alberta Animal Health Source.

-For more information about veterinary technologists in Alberta, visit the Alberta Veterinary Technologist Association website.
+For more information about veterinary technologists in Alberta, visit the Alberta Veterinary Technologist Association (ABVTA) website.